Sr0liveira02/Compiler_Test/README.md

 ./Shell

 and then just writing some math on the terminal and it will tell you in which order is apropriated one to do the math which will be helpfull once i write everything in asmembly

+For easier undestanding of my code i suggest you to read in this direction:
+Shell
+Position
+Token
+Lexer
+Node
+Parser
+Number
+Interpreter